posit-dev/qa-example-content/dockerfiles/arm-local/README.md

-# Setup for Positron ARM64 Local Development
+# Setup for Positron ARM64 Local Testing

 Create the following files in the `dockerfiles/arm-local` directory: